baldengineers/easytf2_mapper/readme.txt

 readme:

-run the main.py or (maybe) the main.exe
+Install either the source code or executable.
+If you have the executable, run the EasyTF2Mapper.exe, or if you have the source code, run main.py

 Ctrl+G = resize grid. deletes all blocks.